AzureCosmosDB/iot-solution-accelerator/Quickstart.md

     }
     ```

-    Notice that this function is also triggered by the Cosmos DB Change Feed.
+    Notice that this function is also triggered by the Azure Cosmos DB Change Feed.
 We use a different `LeaseCollectionPrefix` value so this function keeps track of its own checkpointing when processing events from the Change Feed.
 This prefix allows functions to work from the Change Feed on the same container without conflicting with one another.

-    The `ReadAsAsync` method is an extension method located in `CosmosDbIoTScenario.Common.ExtensionMethods` that converts a Cosmos DB Document to a class; in this case, a `VehicleEvent` class.
+    The `ReadAsAsync` method is an extension method located in `CosmosDbIoTScenario.Common.ExtensionMethods` that converts an Azure Cosmos DB Document to a class; in this case, a `VehicleEvent` class.
 Currently, the `CosmosDBTrigger` on a function only supports returning an `IReadOnlyList` of `Documents`, requiring a conversion to another class if you want to work with your customer classes instead of a Document for now.
 This extension method automates the process.

     The `AddAsync` method asynchronously adds to the `IAsyncCollector<EventData>` collection defined in the function attributes, which takes care of sending the collection items to the defined Event Hub endpoint.